MrGrasss/TeleBlitz-BestTelebot/README.md

       better proxy support will be provided in the future

     - TDATA: Make sure to use actual bought tdata and put them in this format in tdata/ : {name}/{tdata}.
-This means that you add the tdata in another folder which can be named anything and then add that folder in tdata/.
+This means that You add the tdata in another folder which can be named anything and then add that folder in tdata/.
 Most sellers sell in this exact format so you should be good.

     - Add members to group: This will always first join your clients to the destined group before adding your scraped